followmyutopia/devextreme-documentation/concepts/00 Getting Started/50 DevExtreme CLI/50 ThemeBuilder/08 Export Theme Metadata.md

 * `widgets`
 A list of widgets whose styles are included in the resulting CSS file.

+- `assetsBasePath`
+A path to the folder that contains the DevExtreme `icons` and `fonts` folders.
+This property is used only if the icons and fonts are not in the same folder as your custom theme.

 Run the following command to export the metadata as a `.json` file: